raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

        +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 RETRY DELAY:
-: a time value, specified as a 32 bit word in network order in units of milliseconds, within which the client MUST NOT retry this operation, or retry connecting to this server.
+: a time value, specified as a 32-bit word in network order in units of milliseconds, within which the client MUST NOT retry this operation, or retry connecting to this server.